 Residential Market Commentary – Alternative facts vs. fraud

-General Bob Rees 23 Sep
+General 23 Sep

 Some very interesting and thought provoking facts sourced from Equifax by one or our Lenders, First National.
 Enjoy!